StevenTammen/StevenTammen.github.io/pages/clothing.md

 - Be reasonably breathable (the more the better)
 - Insulate when wet
 - Not smell even after repeated, sweaty use (have a microenvironment that prevents bacterial proliferation)
-- Be light colored (for summer use: reflection of radiated heat from sun > reflected internal body heat â€” we are not pigeons.
+- Be light colored (for summer use: reflection of radiated heat from sun > reflected internal body heat: we are not pigeons.
 For winter use: when worn under other layers, light colors reflect more internal radiative heat than dark colors)
 - Have enough absorption to still wick sweat even if the external surface is blocked (like sitting against something or wearing a pack)
 - Be durable under normal use conditions (the more the better)
 - Have good shape retention (therefore, not alpaca wool)